owkin/FLamby/docs/quickstart.rst

    # Center 2 train dataset
    mydataset_local2= FedTcgaBrca(center=2, train=True, pooled=False)

+   # Computing the length of mydataset_local2
+   N = len(my_dataset_local2)

+   # Accessing individual samples
+   X, y = mydataset_local2[N // 2]

 Local training example
 ^^^^^^^^^^^^^^^^^^^^^^

-Below is an example of how to train the chosen baseline model with default settings on one local train set and evaluate it on all the local test sets:
+Below is an example of how to train the chosen baseline model with default settings on one local train set and evaluate it on all the local test sets.
+The code is identical to the ones would use on any pytorch dataset.

 .. code-block:: python